rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

     sh("<command to run slow test suite>")
 ```

+Of course, when you do this, you risk breaking the main branch since all tests
+are not run before the change is integrated.

+One scenario where this could be useful is if you have a slow running test
+suite today that you can't make instantly faster.
+You can start using this
-As a rule of thumb, the fast test suite should take no more than 10 minutes.
+pattern with the goal of making all your slow tests fast.
+As a rule of thumb,
+the fast test suite should take no more than 10 minutes.
+If it takes longer for

-And it is also probably more beneficial to try to speed up your test suite than
-to have a separate slow test suite after integration.

-However, multistage might still be useful:

-* Improve: move stuff from expensive test command to self test command
-* Special long running tests
+an integration to complete, chances are that you start multitasking because you
+don't want to wait for it.

+Some tests might also be impossible to run in less than 10 minutes.
+In that
+case, this pattern is also good.
+But make sure that all basic functionality is
+tested in the fast test suite.

 ## Common "CI" workflows and their problems

-I primarily have experience with using Jenkins as a CI server.
-And the two most
+When it comes to tools commonly used for CI, I primarily have experience with
+Jenkins.
+And the two most common patterns in Jenkins, which a believe are not
-common patterns in Jenkins prevent you from doing continuous integration.
+unique to Jenkins, prevent you from doing continuous integration.
+Let's have a
-Let's have a look.
+look.

 ### Run pipeline after commit

 This patterns runs a pipeline only after you have merged your changes to the
 main branch.

-If the test suite fails, you have broken code on the main branch, and everyone
+If the test suite fails, your main branch is broken, and everyone who pulls
-who pulls your code will base their changes on something broken.
+your changes will base their work on something broken.

 If you are serious about continuous integration, you fix this problem
 immediately.
 Either by reverting the change or merging a fix.
 It might not be
 too big a problem.

-If you are not serious about continuous integration, you might leave the code
+If you are not serious about continuous integration, you might leave the main
-broken and hope that someone else fixes it.
+branch broken and hope that someone else fixes it.

 With a CI server I describe in this article, it is simply not possible to merge
 something broken.